spamjeney/Simple-password-generator/README.md

 The third one is a sequence of hexadecimal characters (length of 32 characters).

 How to install:
-Put it into a directory of your choice and rename as index.php.
+Put it into a directory of your choice, or rename as index.php, if you wish.
 No special requirements must be met.